 Affordable Housing: Residential dwelling units that may be rented or purchased for occupancy by buyers with low incomes and moderate incomes as established for the Portland Statistical Area by the Maine State Planning Office or the Greater Portland Council of Governments.
 An owner-occupied housing unit is affordable to a household if the unit's sale price is reasonably anticipated to result in monthly housing costs (including mortgage principal and interest payments, mortgage insurance costs, homeowners' insurance costs, and real estate taxes) that do not exceed twenty-eight percent (28%) of the household's gross monthly income.
 Determination of mortgage amounts and payments are to be based on down payment rates and interest rates generally available to households in this target group.
-A renter-occupied housing unit is affordable to a household if the unit's gross monthly income.
+A renter-occupied housing unit is affordable to a household if the unit's monthly housing costs, including rent, do not exceed twenty-eight percent (28%) of the household's gross monthly income.